What is multiple endocrine neoplasia type 2?

 Are there other special health care needs for children with multiple endocrine neoplasia type 2?

 People with multiple endocrine neoplasia type 2 should avoid certain kinds of medicines.
 These include dopamine D2 receptor antagonists (for example, metoclopramide and veralipride), beta blockers, monoamine oxidase inhibitors, sympathomimetics (e.g., ephedrine) and certain peptide and corticosteroid hormones.
-It is important to check with a doctor who is experienced in managing patients with multiple endocrine neoplasia type 2 about the safety of any medicines.
+It is important to check with a health care provider who is experienced in managing patients with multiple endocrine neoplasia type 2 about the safety of any medicines.

 Other ideas to reduce the risk of cancer: